Fredrik10a/infrastructure/README.md

    - Organized for seamless integration with the root module or other modules.

 As the project evolves, additional components can easily be added.

+## License 📝

+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+Your collaboration is not just appreciated; it's essential!
+Thank you for being a part of this project!